varnishcache/varnish-cache/doc/sphinx/phk/trialerror.rst

 process.

-Practically all the oral histories from back then are about people sneaking in to university or work at night, to get the computer for themselves.
+Practically all the oral histories from back then are about people sneaking into university or work at night, to get the computer for themselves.

 But we could call it "Prototyping" if that sounded better, and now